FronkonGames/fronkongames.github.io/content/store/spiceup/index.md

 {{< imagecenter src="/store/spiceup/damage_2.jpg" >}}

-The time it stays on screen can be configured with: 'Rise time', 'Wait time' and 'Fall time'.
+The time it stays on screen can be configured with: '_Rise time_', '_Wait time_' and '_Fall time_'.
 You can also adjust its thickness and the smoothness of the edges.

 To get an idea of the effect, you can do it with '**Simulate impact**' (_13_).